Mina albums discography

-Italian singer Mina has released seventy-six studio albums, three live albums, forty-eight official compilation albums, six video albums and eighteen extended plays.
-During her career, Mina has sold more than 150 million copies of her recordings worldwide.
+Italian singer Mina has released seventy-six studio albums, four live albums, forty-nine official compilation albums, six video albums and eighteen extended plays.
+During her career, Mina has sold more than 150 million records worldwide, making her one of the best-selling music artists of all time.

 Mina made her debut on the music scene in the late 1950s.
 In 1959, her first recordings were released on the Italdisc label, and in 1960 her debut album Tintarella di luna was composed, which was a great success with the public.
 In the next three years, the singer released five more albums on the Italdisc label, but in 1963 she left it and switched to Ri-Fi, where her new album Mina was released in 1964.
 However, Mina stayed there for only a few years, having managed to release several studio albums-soundtracks to the popular TV show Studio Uno, in which she also was a presenter.

 In 1967, Mina gained full creative freedom by founding her own label, PDU.
 In December 1967, the first independent album was released, the English-language album Dedicato a mio padre, dedicated to Mina's father.
 In May of the following year, Mina was the first Italian artist to release a live album, Mina alla Bussola dal vivo.
 In 1969, the album ...bugiardo più che mai... più incosciente che mai... was released, which stayed at the top of the national chart for sixteen weeks.
 It was followed by such bestsellers as ...quando tu mi spiavi in cima a un batticuore..., Mina and Cinquemilaquarantatre, all of them reached the first position and lasted in the Italian chart for more than twenty-five weeks.
 The 1971 album Mina is also one of the best—selling in the singer's career – more than 900,000 copies sold in Italy alone.
 In addition, in 1971, the compilation Del mio meglio was released, which spent 45 weeks on the charts including fifteen weeks at number one.

 Starting in 1972, the singer began to release double albums, which were also distributed separately.
 Thus, Altro and Dalla Bussola, Frutta e verdura and Amanti di valore, Mina® and Baby Gate, Minacantalucio and La Mina, Singolare and Plurale, Mina con bignè and Mina quasi Jannacci were released.
 In 1978, the singer's third and last live album, Mina Live '78, was released.
 1978 was the last year when Mina appeared in the public plane, after which the singer went into seclusion and began to communicate with listeners only through music.